trekawek/coffee-gb/README.md

 ## Features

 * Cycle-exact Gameboy CPU emulation.
 Each opcode is split into a few micro-operations (load value from memory, store it to register, etc.) and each micro-operation is run in a separate CPU cycle.
-* GPU emulation
-    * background and window
-    * basic sprite support
+* Gameboy Color support
 * Joypad
 * Timer
 * Sound
+* MBC1-5 support.
-* MBC1
+* Battery saves
 * ROM-based compatibility tests run from Maven

 ## Playable titles